derrickkorku/smartrestaurant/README.md

  - kitchen and bar display of orders
  - order processing by kitchen staff and bar man
  - inventory/stock management of food items and drinks.
+ - Viewing Sales for the Day

 ## Deploying Smart Restaurant

-Deploy SmartRestaurant like the would deploy a typical laravel and livewire application.
+Deploy SmartRestaurant like you would deploy a typical laravel and livewire application.

 ## Contributing